TSMMark/general-strike/contents/this-is-the-last-straw.md

 ---
-title: My First Blog Post
+title: This is the Last Straw
-slug: hello-world
+slug: this-is-the-last-straw
 date: "09-01-2021"
 ---